Over the past decade, there has been a steady rise in the number of multimillionaires, thanks to the internet.

 At that point, he had maxed out his credit cards, borrowed from anyone and everyone, but he didn’t give up because he realized that he’s better off taking the entrepreneurial route no matter how long it took.

-After having failed so many times, Dan Lok happened up a book called “Scientific Advertising” by Claude Hopkins and that's when he fell in love with marketing.
+After having failed so many times, Dan Lok happened to open up a book called “Scientific Advertising” by Claude Hopkins and that's when he fell in love with marketing.

 He soon came across Alan Jacque, a leading marketer who he wanted to study under as a mentee, but it wasn’t as easy as he thought.